HLenz42/HLenz42.github.io/README.md

-![Me at the Gemini North Telescope](/assets/img/atGEMINI.jpg) *Me at the Gemini North Telescope.*
+![Me at the Gemini North Telescope](/assets/img/atGEMINI.jpg) *Getting a tour of the Gemini North Telescope at the summit of Maunakea.*

 ### Exoplanet Observations {#exoplanet-observations}
 <!--[Publication](https://www.mdpi.com/1424-8220/22/11/4240)-->